yesodweb/yesod/README.md

 ### virthualenv

+virthualenv will not work on Windows - Windows users should use only cabal-dev.

 To just install Yesod from github, we only need cabal-dev.
 However, cabal-dev may be more hassle than it is worth when hacking on Yesod.

 We recommend using [virthualenv](http://hackage.haskell.org/package/virthualenv) when hacking on Yesod.
-This is optional, but prevents your custom build of Yesod from interfering with your currently installed cabal packages. virthualenv creates an isolated environment like cabal-dev. cabal-dev isolates a single cabal package, but virthualenv isolates multiple packages together.
+This is optional, but prevents your custom build of Yesod from interfering with your currently installed cabal packages. virthualenv creates an isolated environment like cabal-dev. cabal-dev by default isolates a single cabal package, but virthualenv isolates multiple packages together. cabal-dev can isolate multiple packages together by using the -s sandbox argument

 virthualenv works at the shell level, so every shell must activate the virthualenv.

 ### cabal-src

-Michael just released the cabal-src tool.
+Michael Snoyman just released the cabal-src tool, which helps resolve dependency conflicts when installing local packages.
 Whenever you would use `cabal install` for a local package, use `cabal-src-install` instead.
 Our installer script now uses cabal-src-install when it is available.

 ### Building Yesod